 Havashires are friendly dogs who get along well with anyone, and that means these furry little pets can find it pretty easy to cajole a treat or two from people every so often.

-However, as with many small dogs, overfeeding and getting portion sizes wrong for meals can really mess with the nutrition of your Havashire.
+However, as with many small dogs, overfeeding and getting portion sizes wrong for meals can mess with the nutrition of your Havashire.

 Many dog owners turn to vitamins and supplements to help round out a dog’s diet nowadays, and it’s pretty easy to pick up pills that have specially formulated for small dogs such as this breed.